 Anyone who’s placed an online order for household goods is familiar with the standard package tracking process: You receive an e-mail notification that provides a tracking number for your delivery when your item ships.
 Through the carrier’s website (FedEx, UPS, USPS, etc.), you can enter that number and see where your item is at every step of its journey, until it reaches your door.

 But what about tracking a much bigger delivery — say, less than a truckload of goods?
 LTL freight-tracking is a lot more involved than following a single Amazon package.
 Your shipments often travel on multiple trucks, leaving you unsure of their exact locations at any given moment.
 Many carrier tracking systems are unequipped to follow specific parcels or pallets.
 Plus, weather, accidents, terminal delays, and other unforeseen circumstances can cause delays between the warehouse and the delivery’s final destination.

 You need a reliable way to track LTL freight to be able to plan for and accommodate these kinds of events.
 Here’s a step-by-step guide to LTL shipment tracking, so that your next LTL delivery is smooth sailing.

-1. Register with Your Shipping Partner
+1. Register with your shipping partner

 Unless you typically handle your freight bookings over the phone, it’s likely that you created some sort of online account when you quoted or booked your LTL shipment.
-If not, this is the time to make sure you’re set up in your partner’s system so you can receive an account number, PRO number, or other such identifier to use when your shipment begins its journey.
+If not, this is the time to make sure you’re set up in your partner’s system so you can receive an account number, PRO number, or other such identifiers to use when your shipment begins its journey.

-2. Complete an Accurate BOL
+2. Complete an accurate BOL

-- The origin and final destination addresses
+- The addresses of the origin and final destination

 - The shipment’s weight and dimensions